The SCSE—Your Connection to Academic and Professional Success in the Sciences

 The Student Center for Science Engagement (SCSE) is a friendly space where students gather to study and talk about science.
 At the SCSE students form study groups, receive tutoring and get individualized guidance on preparing for science-oriented careers.

 Central to the mission of the SCSE is to support the academic challenges and career development of NEIU students.
 In particular, the SCSE assists students interested in or majoring in the following disciplines:

 - Environmental science

 Students are supported as they prepare for graduate school and jobs that leverage their scientific training.
-In the words of one Northeastern science student: “The SCSE has been absolutely instrumental in the development of our research project for everyone involved!”
+In the words of one Northeastern science student: “The SCSE offers great opportunities to learn and gain valuable experience.”